An implicit large-eddy simulation perspective on the flow over periodic hills: Introduction

-The aim of this study is two-fold: the first aim and main contribution is to demonstrate how accurate results for the periodic hills case can be obtained at a reasonable cost in terms of mesh when using an ILES approach.
-This is achieved by comparing the simulation results to two previous studies: an experimental study by Rapp \cite{Rapp2009} and a computational explicit LES completed by Breuer et al. \cite{Breuer2009}.
-The solver used in this study is already implemented in the open-source multiphase flow simulation software Lethe.
-Lethe uses a stabilised continuous Galerkin SUPG/PSPG Finite Element Method (FEM) formulation and is based on the deal.II Finite Element Library \cite{dealII92, dealII93}.
-It supports multiple attractive features that are used in this study, such as the possibility to use high-order isoparametric elements and high-order implicit time integrators.
-The second aim is to investigate the effect of numerical parameters on the periodic hills simulation, since the influence of numerical parameters must be understood in order to exploit the advantage of high accuracy at minimal computational cost of LES approaches over DNS \cite{Kornhaas2008}.
-Parameters including the time step, overall simulation time for averaging of flow properties and spatial refinement are investigated due to the importance of space and time in turbulent flow simulations.
+The aim of this study is two-fold: the first is to demonstrate how accurate results for the periodic hills case can be obtained using less degrees of freedom than a traditional explicit LES approach when using an ILES approach with a stabilised FEM discretisation for different Reynolds numbers.
+This is achieved by comparing the simulation results to two previous studies: an experimental study by \cite{Rapp2009} and a computational finite volume explicit LES completed by \cite{Breuer2009}.
+The second aim and main contribution is to investigate the effect of numerical parameters, such as time step, overall simulation time for averaging of flow properties and mesh refinement, on the periodic hills simulation.
+The solver used in this study is already implemented in the open-source multiphase flow simulation software Lethe, a stabilised continuous Galerkin FEM solver based on the deal.II Library \citep{dealII93, dealII94}.
+This is the first work in the literature that studies closely the effect of such parameters when using a stabilised FEM approach and it highlights the strengths of stabilised methods for the modeling of these kind of turbulent flows when using an implicit time-stepping scheme.

+The remainder of this work is organized as follows.
+Section \ref{sec:case} introduces the periodic hills case in detail and summarizes the previous studies available in literature.
+Section \ref{sec:setup} presents the stabilised formulation, simulation parameters and benchmark data.
+In Section \ref{sec:results} the results for all the simulations are presented and analysed.
+Finally, Section \ref{sec:conclusion} summarizes our conclusions.